bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/3 - Oracles.md

 | 81 - 90 | Sealed in the bowels of a raging volcano |
 | 91 - 100 | Sunk to the depths of an abyssal trench |

-For tips on managing treasure and wealth in your campaign, see [page 28].
+For tips on managing treasure and wealth in your campaign, see [[1 - Adevntures Among the Isles#WEALTH AND TREASURE|page 28]].

 *220 ORACLES*

 ## TREASURE REPOSITORY
 Choose the scale of the treasure’s repository—small, medium, large, or vast—as appropriate to situation and location.
 See the examples in the table below.
 If unsure, roll for the answer.
-The result helps set the potential _Value_ of the treasure.
+The result helps set the potential _[[#TREASURE VALUE|Value]]_ of the treasure.

 | Roll | Size | Examples |
 | :---: | --- | --- |